 Sometimes a recipe calls for broth over stock.
 Honestly, I use them interchangeably.
 But there are some small differences. . .

-stock: This consists of bones (i.e. beef bones, or chicken/turkey carcass) which are roasted dry, and then boiled and simmered for several hours with vegetables (usually onions, carrots, celery, and an assortment of spices).
+Stock: This consists of bones (i.e. beef bones, or chicken/turkey carcass) which are roasted dry, then boiled and simmered for several hours with vegetables (usually onions, carrots, celery, and an assortment of spices).

 I add vinegar to the water according to the Nourishing Traditions style as it pulls more minerals (calcium, magnesium, and potassium) from the bones.
 Stock is more gelatinous than broth and that in itself adds numerous health benefits.
 Gelatin aids in digestion, allows the body to utilize protein better, and has been used to treat muscular dystrophy, diabetes, Crohn’s, and colitis.